-Next Tuesday’s 48-hour walk out by all junior doctors has been called off by the British Medical Association (BMA), according to the BBC.
+Next Tuesday’s 48-hour junior doctors’ strike has been called off by the British Medical Association (BMA), according to the BBC.

 The BBC reported that the BMA said the move did not mean that a deal had been met.